 Dental caries has been shown to most commonly affect the biting surfaces of the baby and permanent molars.
 This is because these teeth often have deep grooves on their biting surfaces that trap plaque and caries-causing bacteria.
 The picture below the formation of initial caries as dark “stains” within these grooves.

-After Caries Risk Assessment, a paedodontist may recommend “sealing” over these grooves with a fluid that hardens to form a protective layer over the tooth.
-Fissure sealants thus act as a preventive measure in particularly caries-prone surfaces, and are especially important if oral hygiene in these areas prove difficult.
-Healthy saliva flow and composition contributes to caries prevention.
+After Caries Risk Assessment, a dentist may recommend “sealing” over these grooves with a fluid that hardens to form a protective layer over the tooth.
+Fissure sealants thus act as a preventive measure in particularly caries-prone surfaces and are especially important if oral hygiene in these areas prove difficult.
+Healthy saliva flow and composition contribute to caries prevention.

 Bear in mind that the most effective and reliable remineralising agent available is still an appropriate strength fluoride toothpaste.